-The exercises below are intended primarily to familiarize the student with techniques and tools useful for the implementation of networks in Neuron.
-We have chosen a relatively simple network in order to minimize distractions due to the complexities of channel kinetics, dendritic trees, detailed network architecture, etc. The following network uses an artificial integrate-and-fire cell without channels or compartments.
-There is only one kind of cell, so no issues of organizing interactions between cell populations.
-There is only one kind of synapse.
-Additionally, suggested algorithms were chosen for ease of implementation rather than quality of results.
+The exercises here are intended primarily to familiarize the student with techniques and tools useful for the implementation of networks in NEURON.
+We have chosen a relatively simple network, very loosely based on Hopfield-Brody, in order to minimize distractions due to the complexities of channel kinetics, dendritic trees, detailed network architecture, etc. The model is described in two files: net.py and intfire.mod.

+The core of the network consists of artificial integrate-and-fire cells without channels or compartments.
+This is implemented using an ARTIFICIAL_CELL defined in intfire.mod and wrapped in the Cell class in net.py.
+Within the core network, there is only one kind of cell, so there are no issues of organizating interactions between cell populations.
+All synapses within the core network are inhibitory.
+(Hopfield-Brody, by contast, uses a mix of inhibitory and excitatory cells).